AlexanderMakarov/am-budget-view/README.md

 - Make PR.

 ## Release
-Merge to "master" and push tag with name "releaseX.X.X".
+Merge to "master", next push tag with name "releaseX.X.X" and some comment to put into release log.
 CI will do the rest.

 ## TODO/Roadmap